 Secondly, it can be uncomfortable to discuss one’s health at work without anxiety about negative outcomes.
 This often results from past experience, where a former manager conducted such interviews in a negative manner.

 Thirdly, managers sometimes misunderstand the role of a return to work meeting, as they perceive it as a formality.
-In this case, it becomes a missed opportunity to demonstrate they care about their staff’s wellbeing, and to further support them.
+In this case, it becomes a missed opportunity to demonstrate they care about their staff’s well being, and to further support them.

-Use our return to work interview form sample proactively
+Use our return to work interview template

 As highlighted above, we have seen employers put a negative spin on both the interview, and the return to work assessment form.
 This practice can affect the workplace, as staff feel that taking sick days off will put them in a negative light.
 Presenteeism turned into a very worrying problem during the Covid pandemic.